statamic/docs/content/collections/tags/trans.md

 ---
 title: Translate
 intro: |
   Retrieve a string from a language file in the current locale.
-It is the equivalent of the [trans and trans_choice methods](https://laravel.com/docs/localization) provided by Laravel.
 parameters:
   -
     name: key